WeblateOrg/weblate/docs/vcs.rst

 ++++++++++++++++

 The most frequently used method to access private repositories is based on SSH.
-To have access to such a repository, you need to authorize Weblate SSH key (see :ref:`weblate-ssh-key`) to give it access to the upstream repository.
+Authorize the public Weblate SSH key (see :ref:`weblate-ssh-key`) to access the upstream repository this way.

 .. warning::

-    On GitHub, you can add the key to only one repository.
-See the following sections for other solutions for GitHub.
+    On GitHub, the key can be added to only one repository.
+Other solutions are to be found in the corresponding sections below.

-Weblate also stores host key fingerprint on first connection and fails to connect to the host in case it is later changed (see :ref:`verify-ssh`).
+Weblate also stores the host key fingerprint upon first connection, and fails to connect to the host should it be changed later (see :ref:`verify-ssh`).

-In case some adjustment is needed, you can do that in the Weblate administration interface:
+In case adjustment is needed, do so from the Weblate admin interface:

 .. image:: images/ssh-keys.png

 .. _weblate-ssh-key:

-Weblate SSH key
+Public Weblate SSH key
 ~~~~~~~~~~~~~~~

-You can generate or display the key currently used by Weblate in the admin
+Generate or display the public key currently used by Weblate in the (from :guilabel:`SSH keys`)
-interface (follow :guilabel:`SSH keys` link on main admin page).
-Once you've
-done this, Weblate should be able to access your repository.
+on the admin interface landing page.
+Once done, Weblate should be able to
+access your repository.

-The public key is visible to all users on the :guilabel:`About` page.
+The Weblate public key is visible to all users browsing the :guilabel:`About` page.

 .. note::

-    The keys need to be without password to make it work, so be sure they are
-    well protected against malicious usage.
+    The corresponding private SSH key can not currently have a password, so make sure it is
+    well protected.

 .. hint::

-   You can backup the Weblate generated private key as well.
+   Make a backup of the generated private Weblate SSH key.

 .. _verify-ssh:

 Verifying SSH host keys
 ~~~~~~~~~~~~~~~~~~~~~~~

-Before connecting to the repository, you also need to verify SSH host keys of servers you are going to access in the same section of the admin interface.
-You can do this in the :guilabel:`Add host key` section.
-Just enter hostname you are going to access (eg. ``gitlab.com``) and press :guilabel:`Submit`.
+Before connecting to the repository, verify the SSH host keys of the servers you are going to access in :guilabel:`Add host key`, from the same section of the admin interface.
+Enter the hostname you are going to access (e.g. ``gitlab.com``), and press :guilabel:`Submit`.
-After adding it please verify that the fingerprint matches the server you're adding, the fingerprints will be displayed in the confirmation message:
+Verify its fingerprint matches the server you added.
+They are shown in the confirmation message:

 .. image:: images/ssh-keys-added.png